hampusborgos/country-flags/README.md

 protection since flags are effectively in public domain (there may be other restrictions on how the flag can be used though).

-The flags are named by their 2-letter ISO-3166 country code.
+The flags are named by their 2-letter ISO-3166 country code, except for the constituent countries of Great Britain which have 6-letter codes "GB-ENG" etc).
 Also included is the flag of Kosovo named `Kosovo.svg`.
 Kosovo does not yet have a ISO country code.

 Also included is a JSON file that maps the ISO country code to the name of the country.